pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 ### Where can I find examples of Pantheon settings.php?

-You can view examples at the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).
+You can view examples on the [pantheon-settings-examples repo](https://github.com/pantheon-systems/pantheon-settings-examples).

 ### Are table prefixes supported?

 Pantheon injects the database configuration dynamically during bootstrap.
-In the `PRESSFLOW_SETTINGS` variable, the appropriate database connection information is passed in based upon the environment (Dev/Test/Live).
+In the `PRESSFLOW_SETTINGS` variable, the appropriate database connection information is passed in based upon the environment (Dev,Test,Live).

 You can technically use database prefixes, but Pantheon will not support database prefixes.
 As a best practice, allow Pantheon to populate your database configuration settings.

 ### Why is the Status tab for my Drupal 7 site showing that my configuration file is not protected and that I need to create a settings.php file?

-Drupal 7 doesn't ship with a `settings.php` in place; as the error suggests, you should make a copy of the `default.settings.php` and rename it `settings.php`.
-Once you have created a `settings.php` file, the `settings.php` area of the report should change to green.
+Drupal 7 doesn't ship with a `settings.php` in place.
+As the error suggests, you should make a copy of the `default.settings.php` and rename it `settings.php`.
+The `settings.php` area of the report should change to green after you have created a `settings.php` file.

 Drupal 7 sites that plan to use [Drush](/drush) should have a `settings.php` file.

 ### Can I edit settings.pantheon.php?

-No; `settings.pantheon.php` is for Pantheon's use only and you should only modify the `settings.php` file.
-The `settings.pantheon.php` file may change in future updates, and modifying it would cause conflicts.
+No. `settings.pantheon.php` is for Pantheon's use only and you should only modify the `settings.php` file.
+The `settings.pantheon.php` file might change in future updates, and modifying it would cause conflicts.

 ### How do I enable ionCube Decoder support?

-1. If you are using a licensed plugin that requires ionCube Decoder support, first ensure you are running [PHP 7.1](/guides/php/php-versions).
-Please note later PHP versions do not currently support ionCube.
+1. Verify that you are running [PHP 7.1](/guides/php/php-versions) if you are using a licensed plugin that requires ionCube Decoder support.
+Please note that later PHP versions do not currently support ionCube.

 1. Enable ionCube Decoder support site-wide by adding this line to `settings.php`: